 \subsection{Study IV: Impact of Model Scales}

 We evaluate the scalability of MiA-Emb across backbone sizes (0.6B to 8B) against \texttt{SFT-Emb} (identical to the \textit{w/o Summary} ablation in Sec.~\ref{sec:retri_result}, i.e., trained and evaluated without summaries) and \texttt{Vanilla} Qwen3-Embedding baselines.
 As shown in Figures~\ref{fig:scaled_emb_results} and \ref{fig:scaled_recall_results}, MiA-Emb consistently outperforms both baselines; notably, \text{MiA-Emb-0.6B} already surpasses the \text{Vanilla 8B} model in both retrieval recall and downstream QA and reasoning performance.
 We also scale MiA-Gen across model sizes and observe consistent gains over the vanilla Qwen2.5-Instruct models (1.5B$\sim$72{B}), presented in Figure~\ref{fig:scaled_gen_results}.
-In particular, \textbf{MiA-Gen-14B} matches or even exceeds the {72B} model.
+In particular, \textbf{MiA-Gen-14B} even surpasses the {72B} model.
+These results demonstrate that our approach exhibits scalability across model sizes.

-Collectively, these results indicate that incorporating global semantics is more effective for long-context understanding than merely scaling model size.
 Numerical results are provided in Appx.~\ref{appendix:scale_model}.